datahaus/datahaus.construction/projects/README.md

 | Add 6 recessed lights in existing upstairs center bedroom (probably 3’ from corners).
 Dimmer switch on east wall. | $500 | $800 |

-## Entrance Room - Remove Closet and add bookshelf
+## Entrance Room - Remove closet and add bookshelf

 Add new support crossbeam.
 Interior wall demolition.
 The wall above the stairway could be replaced with lighter drywall.
 A 45 degree angle will be added for head clearance.